 Like much other ransomware software, Zeppelin performs different changes before the encryption process is performed.
 According to the Cylance Threat Research Team, the malware creates different folders in the C: drive, for example, and drops multiple files, opens and sets registry keys, deletes shadow volume copies by using the command "vssadmin.exe Delete Shadows / All / Quiet," creates new processes, and terminates processes, etc.

 Upon initial execution (without parameters), the malware checks the victim’s country code to make sure it’s not running in any of the following countries:

 Depending on the options set during the building process, it either checks the machine’s default language and default country calling code or uses an online service to obtain the victim’s external IP address.

 The malware creates an empty file in the %TEMP% directory with the “.zeppelin” extension and a name that is a CRC32 hash of the malware path.

 While it is true that there is currently no Zeppelin ransomware decryptor available, it is risky to pay criminals as they are known to scam targets and never make contact again.
-There is a small chance of restoring encrypted files with file recovery software or by using Windows Previous Versions feature.
+There is a small chance of restoring encrypted files with file recovery software or by using the Windows Previous Versions feature.

-U.S. Department of Health and Human Services, the FBI and many security experts agree that health organizations should not pay the ransom money demanded by cyber attackers.
+U.S. Department of Health and Human Services, the FBI, and many security experts agree that health organizations should not pay the ransom money demanded by cyber attackers.
 The only secure and free way to recover data is by using backups, as paying the ransom does not guarantee positive results.

 Organizations should remember these keys to protect their information and company from attacks like Zeppelin: